wdawson/okta.github.io/_source/_docs/api/getting_started/rate-limits.md

 Rate limits differ depending on the level of service you have purchased from Okta.
 See the [pricing page](https://developer.okta.com/pricing/) for more details.

-High capacity rate limits apply to a variety of endpoints across different APIs.
+High capacity rate limits apply to a variety of endpoints across different APIs for customers that purchased this add-on..
 These rate limits can be found [below](#high-capacity-rate-limits).

-> If you have a One App or Enterprise organization, the admin console will display a banner and you will receive an email notification when your org reaches its rate limit.
+> If you have a One App or Enterprise organization, the admin console will display a banner and you will receive an email notification when your org approaches its rate limit.

 ### Okta API Endpoints and Per Minute Limits